Pomax/node-flickrapi/README.md

 your images in `./data/images` (in several sizes), and the information architecture (metadata, sets, collections, etc) in `./data/ia`.

-### Using all your Flickr stuff offline
+### Using all your Flickr stuffs offline

-If you downloaded all your Flickr stuff, you can use these in your node apps by "dry loading" Flickr:
+If you downloaded all your Flickr stuffs, you can use these in your node apps by "dry loading" Flickr:

 ```